Volunteering opportunities in India

 Brooding is fun!

 In acres of bamboo fields they call Ringal in Garhwali, I would lay on the mud, feeling the tender composure of the Earth on my back, as Om Bhaiyaa taught me how to do gurayi around the baby bamboo shoots.
 This forgotten Garhwali village in Uttarakhand was my initiation towards hands-on farming and also my first tune-up to the rural plateau of life.
-On and off, I volunteered for three months here in Toliyon; a village settled in 4-5 houses and stepped mountain slopes.
+On and off, I volunteered for three months here in Toliyon; an Indian village settled in 4-5 houses and stepped mountain slopes.
 Not before the familiarity of soul and soil kept bringing me back to its rural intimacy, I decided to initiate English classes in a community space in Markhora, the next village.

 Point of contact: Om Bhaiyaa at White Peak Homestay – (+91) 9997342790.